spinning-cubes/McreatorAarch64/README.md

 It is used worldwide by Minecraft players, aspiring mod developers, [for education, online classes, and STEM workshops](https://mcreator.net/education).

+## How to run
+Install a Java 21 JDK (It MUST be a JDK, JRE does not work).
+Then, run `run.sh` using your shell/terminal.
+Example: `bash run.sh`

 ## Download, community, and support

 This repository page is for people looking to contribute to MCreator.
 Visit https://mcreator.net/ to download MCreator distribution and to engage in the community.
 Check https://mcreator.net/support to find the support, forums, knowledge base, and more.